Sunday, August 9, 2009

 2. Double-click Add/Remove Programs, and then click

-Add/Remove Windows Components
+Add/Remove Windows Components.

 3. In the Windows Component Wizard, click Networking

-in the Components box, and then click
+Services in the Components box, and then click

 4. Click to select the Dynamic Host Configuration Protocol (DHCP)